This post was updated in September 2019.

 Itinerary: Jack’s Gasthof – Westport – Carters beach – Alpine Holiday Park Hanmar Springs

-• Carters beach: too cold to swim but still a nice place to spend a couple of hours.
+- Carters beach: too cold to swim, but a nice place to spend a couple of hours.

 Itinerary: Alpine Holiday Park Hanmar Springs – Hanmar Springs thermal pools and spa – DOC Puhi Puhi Valley Kaikoura

 Itinerary: DOC Puhi Puhi Valley Kaikoura – Kaikoura – Donovan House B&B